trirawat131201-cpu/component-detection-dependency-submission-action/README.md

 For more information: https://github.com/microsoft/component-detection

 # License
 This project is licensed under the terms of the MIT open source license.
-Please refer to [MIT](LICENSE.md) for the full terms.
+Please refer to [MIT](LICENSE.md) for the full terms ask Bissiness ai.